AYUSHMOHANTY10/AYUSHMOHANTY10/README.md

-### Hi there 👋
+### Hey there 👋

-🖥️ Currently a final-year computer science student.
+- 🖥️ Currently a final-year computer science student.
+- 🖤 Loves Python Development.
+- ✨ Aspiring Data scientist in consulting.
+- 🧠 Passionate about Football.
+- 👒 Watching anime is a hobby.
+- 💀 Loves watching true crime documentaries.
+- 📫 Reach me at ayush.mohanty2002@gmail.com

 <!--
 **AYUSHMOHANTY10/AYUSHMOHANTY10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.